kdltr/blog/src/en/project/perception-saga.md

 [https://kooda.itch.io/perception-saga](http://kooda.itch.io/perception-saga)

 Perception Saga is a strange synesthetic adventure to a land of abstract sounds and visual effects.
+It is also accessible to hearing or visually impaired people.

 It’s only a game jam prototype so there is only 3 levels of increasing difficulty.